VinnyVanGogh/ViNmap_custom_nmap_scanner/README.md

 To achieve true multithreading performance, ViNmap utilizes a Python build with the Global Interpreter Lock (GIL) disabled, enabling real concurrent execution of threads.
 This setup drastically speeds up scans, making ViNmap an efficient tool for network administrators, security professionals, and enthusiasts.

-Additionally allows conversion to html from the merged xml file.
+Additionally allows conversion to html or json from the merged xml file.

 ## Features